Stay Independent and Make Friends

 How do I sign up?

-Come to St. Augustine’s (5217 Honeymoon Bay Rd., Freeland) on Fridays at 1 pm during December (except Dec.
-27) to sign up for classes or call (360) 321-1600 to request help signing up.
-Those who attend S.A.I.L classes must get approval from their Primary Provider.
-Two forms must be completed to attend classes.
+To sign up for classes or request help signing up, call (360) 321-1600.
+Those who attend S.A.I.L. classes must get approval from their Primary Provider.
+Three forms must be completed to attend classes.
 Then we’ll schedule a 10-minute fitness test.
-After that you will receive your S.A.I.L member card.
+After that you will receive your S.A.I.L. member card.

 How often should I attend class?